clairey-zx81/json-model/BENCH.md

-It is typically started on a large host with the [`start_bench.sh` script](https://github.com/clairey-zx81/json-model/blob/main/tests/perf/start_bench.sh) which will span the necessary dockers:
+It is typically started on a large host with the [`start_bench.sh` script](https://github.com/clairey-zx81/json-model/blob/main/tests/perf/start_bench.sh) which will span the necessary dockers, try `--help` for setting details:

 ```sh
 JMC=latest JMC_OPTS=--no-predef \